 Alkaline glazes are popular low-fire ceramic glazes that can create bright beautiful colors without lead.
 As with a lot of low-firing glazes, they are a bit on the soft side, so testing must be done for food surfaces, but they are excellent for decorative applications.

-In today’s post, an excerpt from our new handbook Low-Fire Glazes and Special Projects, Cheryl Pannebecker shares the results of her experimentation with alkaline glazes.
-She also shares five alkaline glaze recipes. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from our handbook Low-Fire Glazes and Special Projects, Cheryl Pannebecker shares the results of her experimentation with alkaline glazes.
+She also shares five alkaline glaze recipes. – Jennifer Poellot Harnetty, editor.

 PS.
 For more images from Cheryl’s glaze tests, pick up your copy of Low-Fire Glaze Recipes and Special Projects.

 Great Glaze Recipes to Test for Low Firing

 by Cheryl Pannabecker